timleunghk/buildroot-webkit/README.md

 ```

 Once completed the buildroot provides you with an `output/images` directory that contains the kernel image, root filesystem and optionally firmware packages (if RPI is used) to run the complete linux environment and the WPE browser.

+The filename of the image should be sdcard.img.
+You can copy it from `output/images` directory to other folders and write it into SD Card by using Ecther.

 For more information on buildroot way of working please see their documentation: https://buildroot.org/downloads/manual/manual.html